How to determine splitter or riving knife thickness

 In the past few years, some blade manufacturers are pushing the limits with ultra thin kerf blades.

-We feel theses are too thin to use safely.
+We feel that these are too thin to use safely.
 The best option is not to buy blades that thin.

 If the blade is too thin to use the factory safety equipment, then how wise of a purchase can it really be?